Year:

 Plants respond strongly to environmental stimuli, the conditions in which a plant is raised has a tangible effect on their size, taste, longevity and growth speed.
 For example, if a strawberry plant is exposed to colder conditions during night cycles, it will respond with a higher sugar content resulting in sweeter berries when harvested.

-How we impliment this
+How we implement this within our system

 Water Temp